Campaigns and traffic sources

 ||Sets dimensions when custom campaign (utm) parameters are embedded.||

 ||Describes the referring source and may set dimensions when no other campaign or traffic source fields have been set.||

-Note that each session may only be attributed to one campaign or traffic source.
-Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it will cause the current session to end and a new session to start.
+Note that each session can be attributed to only one campaign or traffic source.
+Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it causes the current session to end and a new session to start.

-During processing, traffic source and collection field values are finalized into dimension values and attributed to sessions.
+During processing, traffic-source and campaign field values are finalized into dimension values and attributed to sessions.
 The Campaign & Traffic Sources Processing Flowchart illustrates the processing logic.

 The following methods apply to processing that uses

 utm_ parameters (e.g., display, social, referral, email, paid search, etc.).

 - Source precedence—A direct-traffic visit that follows a paid-referred visit will never override an existing paid campaign.
 Whatever is the latest paid campaign visit is listed as the referral for the visit

 - Campaign precedence—Each visit to your site from a different paid source—such as from a paid search-engine link, an Adwords link, or a banner ad—overrides the campaign cookie information set by a previous source.